All images provided, styled, & designed by Ivory House Creative

 - We recommend sending them out 9-12 months before you wedding date, but no later than 6 months prior is preferred.
 If you’re having a short engagement (i.e. 6 months or less), we’d recommend sending them out as soon as you know your date + city.

-- DESTINATION WEDDINGS: We recommend sending them out 12 months (or more depending on how long your engagement is) before your big day because sometimes your guests like to plan vacations around your wedding depending on the location! 🙂
+- DESTINATION WEDDINGS: We recommend sending them out 12 months (or more depending on how long your engagement is and the destination location) before your big day because sometimes your guests like to plan vacations around your wedding depending on the location! 🙂

 - To figure your quantity take your guest list and divide by two.
 You’ll probably need less than this as some of your guests are families & you’ll only need to send one per household.
 I would suggest ordering a few extra just in case you forgot someone on your list.
 Sometimes it is more costly to print more later due to the smaller quantity.